grandeurdev/arduino-sdk/README.md

 void loop() {
-  // This runs the SDK when the device WiFi is connected. myProject.loop(WiFi.status() == WL_CONNECTED);
+  // This runs the SDK when the device WiFi is connected. if(WiFi.status() == WL_CONNECTED) myProject.loop();
 }

 ```

-### Setting Up the Valve

-You can see this line in the previous subsection: `myProject.loop(WiFi.status() == WL_CONNECTED)`, but what does that mean?
+### Sending Messages Only When the WiFi is Connected

-`loop` function is what runs the SDK: it connects with the cloud; when disconnected, it automatically reconnects; pulls new messages from the cloud; pushes messages to the cloud; and so on.
-But doing any sort of communication on the internet is useless until the WiFi isn't connected.
-That's exactly what the statement does: it acts like a **valve** for the SDK.
-The conditional expression passed to the `loop` function decides when the SDK would run and when it would not.
-In this case, it would only run when the WiFi is connected, causing `WiFi.status() == WL_CONNECTED` expression to evaluate to `true`.
-If while running, the WiFi gets disconnected, `WiFi.status() == WL_CONNECTED` would evaluate to `false` and the SDK would stop running.
+`loop` function is what runs the SDK: it connects the device with Grandeur; when disconnected, it automatically reconnects; pulls new messages from Grandeur; pushes messages to Grandeur; and so on.
+But trying to do any sort of communication on the internet is useless until the WiFi isn't connected.
+That's exactly what the statement `if(WiFi.status() == WL_CONNECTED) myProject.loop()` does.
+The if-statement decides when the SDK should run and when it should not.
+In this case, it would only run when the WiFi is connected.
+If while running, the WiFi gets disconnected, `WiFi.status() == WL_CONNECTED` would evaluate to `false` and the SDK would stop running (trying to send more messages or fetch data).

-### Setting Up Connection Event Handler
+### Handling Connection and Disconnection with Grandeur

 You can also listen on SDK's connection-related events.
-For example, to run some code when the device makes a successful connection to the cloud or when the device's connection to the cloud breaks, you can wrap that code in a `Callback` function and pass it to `Project`'s `onConnection()` function.
+For example, to run some code when the device makes a successful connection to Grandeur or when the device's connection to Grandeur breaks, you can wrap that code in "a function that takes a `bool` and returns `void`" and pass it to `Grandeur::Project`'s `onConnection()` function.

-The `Callback` function is a special type of function that accepts a `Var` as a parameter and returns `void`.
-Read more about `Callback` and `Var` [here][var].

 Here's how you can handle the connection event: